Flight Packing Guide: What to Keep in Hand Luggage vs Checked Bag

 Clothes & Footwear

-• Store simple Excel by using packing cubes that will help you to sort by day or activity.
+• Use packing cubes to organize by day or activity

 Liquids & Toiletries